Xerogeiger/NixzynJDK/README.md

-# not the official JDK
+# Not the official JDK